rakeshkelmMedia/onTheMove/README.md

 https://forwardvisuals.planet.militia

-Build and Operationalize a Planet.
+Build and operationalize a planet.

-Expand and Update Independent Interest.
+Expand and update Independent interest.